Aleksandra Zelenskaya

 Aleksandra Matveena Zelenskaya was a political prisoner in the gulag system of the Soviet Union who was the leader of the Norilsk uprising of the 6th Women's Camp at Gorlag.

 Biography

 Early life

-Zelenskaya was born in a small village in the Wołyń Voivodeship of Poland (today in the Ukraine) called Pustomyty.
+Zelenskaya was born in a small village in the Wołyń Voivodeship of Poland (today in Ukraine) called Pustomyty.
 Ukrainian by nationality, official documents state that she received education through the fourth grade.
 Born to a peasant family, she worked with her parents farming a personal subsidiary plot of land.
 Zelenskaya was unaffiliated with any political party.

 Imprisonment

 On 23 April 1946, Zelenskaya was arrested after being accused of having a connection to the Ukrainian Insurgent Army.
 According to camp documents, she supposedly received partisans of the organization into her home and provided them with food and shelter.
 On 2 July 1946, she was charged under articles 54-1 and 54-11 of the criminal code of the Ukrainian SSR.
 She was sentenced to ten years in a labor camp and five years suspension of political rights.
 She was imprisoned in the Peschanlag (ru) camp in Kazakhstan.

 On 22 March 1952, Zelenskaya was once again arrested, this time while still in the Peschanlag camp.
 She was arrested for having "created an anti-Soviet nationalist group in the camp [and] systematically expressed anti-Soviet defeatist fabrications."
 She was also accused of creating a nationalist Ukrainian flag and a stamp for making anti-Soviet documents.
 When searched, she was found with a stamp cliche and two prints.
 Additionally, a homemade flag embroidered with the coat of arms of Ukraine was found under her floorboards.
 However, the investigation failed to conclusively tie Zelenskaya to the flag's creation.
 She was suspected of other acts of sabotage, including setting fire to five barracks in the Peschanlag camp, though these allegations were never proven.